startupjockey/xKey/README.md

 ## Features

 1. _Discover web accessibility shortcuts_
-2. _GOD mode (vi - mode) can be used for accessing the same web accesible shortcuts but directly with a single keystorke instead of 'Control+Option+Char' in Mac or 'Alt+Char' Windows.
+2. _GOD mode (vi - mode) can be used for accessing the same web accesible shortcuts but directly with a single keystorke instead of 'Control+Option+Char' in Mac or 'Alt+Char' Windows_
-3. _Define custom xKey shortcuts using CSS selector based mechanism.
+3. _Define custom xKey shortcuts using CSS selector based mechanism_
-4. _Simple settings pages to configure your choice
+4. _Simple settings pages to configure your choice_

 ## Screenshots